Lcrs123/django-admin-commander/README.md

 If the user is not a `superuser`, it must be specifically added to allow running commands and accessing the view.

 For accesing the `History` view, the user must be a `superuser` or have the default django `"admin.view_logentry"` permission.

+### Settings

+List of possible or expected settings:

+#### `ADMIN_COMMANDS`

+    The setting should be a dict with keys as strings with the app names and the mapped values should be either the string literal '__all__' to show all commands for the app or an iterable of strings with the command names to show.
+Default if not set is an empty dict.

+#### `ADMIN_COMMANDS_ALLOW_USER_INPUT`

+    Set to True to allow user input to be passed to the command stdin when/if prompted, False to disable the field.
+Default if not set is True.